Success Story — Carol & Kobe

 I visited her home to meet this little man, who barked and barked and barked at me while I had a cup of tea and we talked about his wellbeing, what he’s fed and when, how much he was walked, and where and how, and most importantly, how they’d like him to be.

-I started with a food and life audit and taught a quick trick to to help them connect.
-I’d be walking Kobe and training his Mum how to be a team mate to him and communicate better.
+I started with a food and life audit and taught a quick trick to to help them connect before our first training session.
+I’d be walking Kobe and showing his Mum how to be a team mate and communicate with him better.
 How to understand who he is and what his experience is of life.

 Carol was amazing, she took everything on board.
-She got a Gliadin Test from Laboklin to test for gluten sensitivity which came back positive - so now he needed a grain and gluten free food and treats as standard.
+She got a Gliadin Test from Laboklin to test for gluten sensitivity which came back positive - so now he needed a grain and gluten free food and treats as standard as a starting point.

 I introduced them to a great new, affordable food that we really started to enjoy for the first time ever.

-Carol got very enthusiastic about finding the best treats for him.
-After a blood allergy test, we used the results to find safe foods for him and continue to find new novel goodies to keep him engaged.
+Carol was very enthusiastic about finding the best treats for him and really wanted to give him the best most comfortable life possible.
+After a blood allergy test, we used the results to find safe foods for him to start a safe diet from and continue to find new novel goodies to keep him engaged.

 I started walking Kobe, teaching him using positive reinforcement methods, even though he wasn’t taking treats.